-It’s pretty easy when it comes to financial debt: I deal with this issue by paying it back and not taking on more.
+It’s pretty easy when it comes to financial debt: we can deal with this issue by paying it back and not taking on more.
 Yes, it means spending less than you can, but I never had any issues with that and I believe that the urge to spend everything you have and even more might be a problem worth solving as early in your life as possible.

-It’s much harder when it comes to the promises I make to myself and I burned-out a few times trying to bite off more than I can chew.
+It’s much harder when it comes to the promises we make to ourselves and I burned-out a few times trying to bite off more than I can chew.
 I used to set big goals and rough deadlines, and to achieve them by all means necessary.
 Looking back, I think it wasn’t always the best strategy.
 The same approach of not taking on new debt and paying back the old one might work with this kind of debt too.
 In theory, it’s even easier: no one forces us to pay back the old debt except our own selves.
 Unfortunately, we can be our worst enemies and it can be really tough to negotiate any “debt reduction” with our own selves.

-I use this approach for anything that doesn’t have critical deadlines and I’m satisfied with the results:
+I use this approach for anything that doesn’t have critical deadlines and I’m satisfied with the results so far:

 Debt can have many forms and some of them are quite nasty but there are ways to deal with many of them.
 Not taking any debt can be a sound advice when it comes to personal finance but how about promises we give to ourselves?
 It might help to be realistic and to not demand from your future self too much but demanding nothing is not an option either, unless you’re some kind of an extreme nihilist or a Buddhist saint.
 Having goals and the will to achieve them is fine, but it might help to shift our focus to the process and not the goal itself.
 In my opinion, consistency beats concentrated effort when it comes to various long-term commitments.